sundyrev/django-clean-template/README.md

 - **Consistency:** For larger projects or team collaboration, use TCP ports (`127.0.0.1:8000` locally, `0.0.0.0:8000` in Docker) everywhere to avoid configuration differences.
 - **Security:** Update `production.env` with a strong `SECRET_KEY` and enable HTTPS in production (uncomment HSTS headers in `docker.conf`).
+- **Redis Configuration:** The provided `conf/redis/redis.conf` is a basic template for development.
+Before production, adjust settings like `maxmemory`, uncomment and set `requirepass` for security, and review other parameters based on your workload.
+- **django-allauth:** Requires `allauth.account.middleware.AccountMiddleware` in `MIDDLEWARE` (included in `base.py`).
+Configure additional settings (e.g., social auth) in `settings/production.py` if needed.
 - **Monitoring:** Integrate Sentry (included in `production.in`) by setting `SENTRY_DSN` in `production.env`.

 ## Cleanup